DerGuru/The-Resonant/New Chapters/Part1/P1-05_Echoes.md

 _Mirror.Vox_

 He leaned back in his chair.
-A slow chill moved up his spine—not fear, but recognition again.
+A slow chill moved up his spine - not fear, but recognition again.
 As if something inside him knew he was brushing against something old.

 ---